A junior suite in The Savoy Hotel London

 Our room wasn’t quite ready as we’d arrived early, but nothing a complementary cocktail in The American Bar wouldn’t fix.
-Not wanting to take advantage we happily “settled” for a couple of £18 cocktails (the cheapest on the menu) but both delicious and washed down with complementary snacks which kept being refilled every 10 minutes.
-I almost treated it as lunch, especially as the stuffed olives were the tastiest I’ve ever eaten! 🙂 The waiter explained the history of the drinks we were having but sadly I can’t remember what my one was called, but the one on the right was a ‘Punk Rock’ consisting of Bacardi Superior rum.
+Not wanting to take advantage we happily “settled” for a couple of £18 cocktails (the cheapest on the menu).
+They were but both delicious and we washed them down with complementary snacks which the waiter refilled every 10 minutes.
+I almost treated it as lunch, especially as the stuffed olives were the tastiest I’ve ever eaten! 🙂 The waiter explained the history of our drinks but sadly I can’t remember what my one was called.
+Although the one on the right was a ‘Punk Rock’ consisting of Bacardi Superior rum.
 Maybe I’ll have to go back to work out what I had!

-On returning to the hotel post-play we found the bedside lights had been dimmed, slippers laid out by the bed and a bottle of water prepared on the bedside table, but before that it was time to crack open the champagne and take a dip in the deep white clawfoot bathtub … but I’m not showing any pictures of that part of our stay apart from the Instagram photo below.
+On returning to the hotel post-play we found the bedside lights had been dimmed, slippers laid out by the bed and a bottle of water prepared on the bedside table, but before that it was time to crack open the champagne and take a dip in the deep white claw-foot bathtub … but I’m not showing any pictures of that part of our stay apart from the Instagram photo below.